-Prevalence: the number of existing cases of disease at a point in time divided by the total population.
+Prevalence Rate: the number of existing cases of disease at a point in time divided by the total population.
 An example is the number of existing cases of a birth defect per 10,000 live births.

-- differences in processes for updating data.
+- processes for updating data; or

 States or counties with "missing data" either did not collect data or did not report data to CDC.
 For example, some counties and states do not have air monitors, and some community water systems do not sample or test for each hazard every year or every reporting period.
+Missing data pertains to other content areas as well.
 Additional data may be available through the original data source.Top of Page

 Privacy and Confidentiality

 For the Tracking Program, data privacy means that health data will not be used for anything other than the specific public health reason for which it was shared.
 Confidentiality means making sure that health information is only seen by people who are authorized to have access to it.

 No personal identifiers are included in the data tables for CDC's Tracking Network.
 For rare health outcomes, the number of cases for a selected place, time, and group of people is often small, particularly in sparsely populated areas.
 In these situations, data are aggregated across place, time, and people in order to balance, as much as possible, utility and the protection of confidentiality.
 For example, a measure may be presented as an average over a 5-year period instead of an annual number, or a measure might only be viewed by race or age separately but not at the same time.

 When small cell counts exist, they are suppressed, meaning its value is not shown.
 Non-zero counts that are less than six are suppressed for counties with a total population that is less than 100,000 persons.
 Some datasets have special suppression rules.
 For cancer data, all non-zero counts that are less than 16 are suppressed.
 This is done for confidentiality purposes and to also account for stability.